taosdata/TDengine/docs/en/07-develop/03-insert-data/05-high-volume.md

 TDengine is a distributed and high performance time series database, there are also some ways to tune TDengine to get better writing performance.

 1. Set proper number of `vgroups` according to available CPU cores.
 Normally, we recommend 2 \* number_of_cores as a starting point.
 If the verification result shows this is not enough to utilize CPU resources, you can use a higher value.
 2. Set proper `minTablesPerVnode`, `tableIncStepPerVnode`, and `maxVgroupsPerDb` according to the number of tables so that tables are distributed even across vgroups.
-Thhe purpose is to balance the work load among all vnodes so that system resources can be utilized better to get higher performance.
+The purpose is to balance the workload among all vnodes so that system resources can be utilized better to get higher performance.

 For more performance tuning tips, please refer to [Performance Optimization](../../operation/optimize) and [Configuration Parameters](../../reference/config).